m0hammadr3za/warp-toggle-with-keyboard/README.md

 # Cloudflare Warp Toggle Shortcut

-This program is designed for Windows 11 users who use Cloudflare Warp and want to toggle the Warp connection quickly and easily using a keyboard shortcut(ctrl+shift+x).
-It provides a convenient way to enable or disable Cloudflare Warp with just a key combination.
+This program is designed for Windows 11 users who use Cloudflare Warp and want to toggle the Warp connection quickly and easily using a keyboard shortcut(ctrl+shift+x by default).

 ## How Does It Work